-To remove a label from a page:
+To remove a label from a page or blog post:

 - 1. Go to the page that contains the label.
-All labels are displayed at the bottom of the page below the page content. - 2.
-Click the icon beside the list of labels, or press 'L'. - 3.
-In the Labels dialog, click on the X for a label to remove it. - 4.
+All labels are displayed at the bottom of the page below the page content - 3.
+In the 'Labels' dialog, click on the X next to a label to remove it. - 4.
 Click Close.